All posts

 To track the source, we can use the client_app_name and client_hostname to narrow down the suspect.

-If the process is nested somewhere, we can leverage the tsql_stack and query_hash_signed columns as I blogged here:
+If the process is nested somewhere, we can use the tsql_stack and query_hash_signed columns as I blogged here:

 I hope this will help you find the runaway process and explain the situation.